makhloufledmi/makhloufledmi.github.io/_pages/talks.md

     - 11/24/16 at INRIA Nancy.

-- "Identification of deregulated transcription factors in bladder cancer":

-    - 11/27/19 at Université de Lille,
+- "Identification of deregulated transcription factors in bladder cancer": 11/27/19 at Université de Lille.

-    - Colloquium CARTABLE for Network Learning, Toulouse, 10/14/16.

 - "AMARETTO: a multi-omics data integration framework":

     - 02/19/19 at Université de Bordeaux,